imdhemy/imdhemy-jekyll-theme/README.md

 ## Development

 To set up your environment to develop this theme, run `bundle install`.
-Then use `yarn` to install the dependencies.
+Then use `npm` to install the dependencies.
-To start the development server, run `yarn start` and open your browser at `http://127.0.0.1:4000/example/`.
+To start the development server, run `npm start` and open your browser at `http://127.0.0.1:4000/example/`.

 ## License